A couple on a City Cruise.

 • Things to do

 Forget everything we just said.
-Getting all sweaty and letting your date see you at your worst as you huff and puff your way up Runyon?
+Getting all sweaty and letting your date see you at your worst as you huff and puff your way up Griffith?
 Yuck.
-Keep things real laidback instead with a cruise along the beach, into the mountains or through a canyon.
+Keep things real laidback instead with a cruise along the beach (though keep in mind that part of PCH is still closed from the fires), into the mountains or through a canyon.
 Put on some good tunes, bring along some snacks and spend the afternoon admiring the view—and we don’t just mean the person in the passenger seat.
-Consider a longer trek into the San Gabriel Mountains to see some snow, but if spending hours together in a cramped aluminum cabin seems like it’ll be a one-way road to passive-aggressive conflict, maybe stick to Malibu or Palos Verdes.
+After the recent rain, you might consider a longer trek into the San Gabriel Mountains to see some snow (be sure to check road conditions first), but if spending hours together in a cramped aluminum cabin seems like it’ll be a one-way road to passive-aggressive conflict, maybe stick to a safer bet like Palos Verdes.

 Recommended